koestler/go-iotdevice/README.md

 This project uses the following terminology:

-* **Device** revers to a physical unit like a solar charger, a relay board
+* **Device** refers to a physical unit like a solar charger, a relay board
 * A **Register** is a measurement or output that a device can have.
   E.g. "Battery Voltage" or "Relay 0".
 Each device can have multiple registers.
-For some devices the list of registers is simply defined by the type of device (e.g. Victron Enegery MPPT 100 | 50) and for others it is configurable on the device (e.g. the TCW241).
+For some devices the list of registers is simply defined by the type of device (e.g. Victron Energy MPPT 100 | 50) and for others it is configurable on the device (e.g. the TCW241).
-  A Register has a technical name (alphanumeric, no spaces, used as key is various json objects, e.g. "BatteryVoltage"), a description (shown in the frontend, e.g. "Battery Voltage") and a Unit (e.g. "mV") and a type (string, float, enum).
+  A Register has a technical name (alphanumeric, no spaces, used as the key is various JSON objects, e.g. "BatteryVoltage"), a description (shown in the frontend, e.g. "Battery Voltage"), a Unit (e.g. "mV"), and a type (string, float, enum).
-* A **value** is a reference to a register plus a number / string / enum-index depending on the type of register.
+* A **value** is a reference to a register plus a number/string/enum-index depending on the type of register.
-  E.g. a value can be 13.80 and reference to the register "BatteryVoltage".
+  E.g.: A value can be 13.80 and reference to the register "BatteryVoltage".
-* A **view** is used in the http server and in the frontend.
+* A **view** is used in the HTTP server and the front-end.
-  The frontend allows to show different subsets of devices / registers on different routes.
+  The front-end shows different subsets of devices/registers on different routes.
 A view defines such a subset.

 ## Deployment

 ### Non docker

 I use docker to deploy this tool.
-Alternatively you can always simply clone this repo and build the go-iotdevice binary by your self.
+Alternatively, you can always simply clone this repo and build the go-iotdevice binary by yourself.
 It is statically linked and has no external dependency (except the config and auth.passwd file).
 The following snippets build the tool without the swagger documentation.
-See [Local development](#Local-development) for more details.
+See [Local Development](#Local-development) for more details.

 ```bash
 git clone https://github.com/koestler/go-iotdevice.git